 Exchangeable repair contracts with provisions for modifications require specific CLIN structures when there are multiple output national stock numbers permitted.
 Whenever a family of part numbers may be input under a specific repair and modification CLIN and the output parts may have different NSNs, then each output NSN should have a separate subCLIN.
 This will permit assigning a completion date to specific reparable for delivery schedule tracking purposes.

+5304.73 – Safeguarding Covered Defense Information and Cyber Incident Reporting

+5304.7303 - Policy

+Contracting Officers shall document in the contract file verification of the Supplier Performance Risk System (SPRS) NIST SP 800-171 summary level score.

+Contracting Officers shall document acceptance or non-acceptance of receipt of a Contractor’s system security plan to validate NIST SP 800-171 security requirements in accordance with DFARS 252.204-7020 NIST SP 800-171 Assessments Requirements.